 The Rash On My Daughter’s Butt

-Rash On Baby’s Butt – Ringworm, Eczema, Diaper Brand Or What
+Circular Rash On Baby’s Bum – Ringworm, Eczema, Diaper Brand Or What

 This was a tricky rash!
 I too wondered about ringworm, but I can’t see it closely enough (thanks for the photo!).